GJZwiers/eddist-deno/README.md

+> This Deno module is DEPRECATED.
+It was made an an experiment and there are better, much faster implementations of this algorithm available.

 # eddist-deno
 String edit distance calculation module for Deno.
 The edit distance is the minimum number of changes needed to turn string A into string B.